mkristian/jar-dependencies/example/Readme.md

 and the installed gem looks like this

     .
+	├── Gemfile
+	├── Rakefile
 	├── example.gemspec
+	└── lib
-	├── lib
+		├── example
+		│   └── bc_info.rb
-	│   ├── example.jar
+		├── example.jar
-	│   ├── example_jars.rb
-	│   ├── example.rb
+		├── example.rb
+		├── example_jars.rb
-	│   └── org
+		└── org
-	│       └── bouncycastle
+			├── bouncycastle
-	│           ├── bcpkix-jdk15on
+			|   ├── bcpkix-jdk15on
 			│   │   └── 1.49
 			│   │       └── bcpkix-jdk15on-1.49.jar
 			│   └── bcprov-jdk15on
 			│       └── 1.49
 			│           └── bcprov-jdk15on-1.49.jar
+			└── slf4j
+				└── slf4j-api
+					└── 1.7.7
-	└── Rakefile
+						└── slf4j-api-1.7.7.jar

 in order to use the jar dependencies for development you need to run

-    rake jar
+    rake compile

+which builds the **lib/example.jar** and

+    bundle install

-which builds the **lib/example.jar** as well the **lib/example_jars.rb**. the latter will add the jar dependencies to jruby's runtime when required.
+generates the **lib/example_jars.rb**. this file adds the jar dependencies to jruby's runtime when required.

-during development the jars will be stored in **$HOME/.m2/repository** (the maven default location). and that is the place where the jars get loaded from. when you install the gem via bundler (use bundle-with-jars command) or rubygems then the jars will vendored inside the gem.
+during development the jars will be stored in **$HOME/.m2/repository** (the maven default location). this local-maven-repository can be configured with the settings.xml from the project or at **$HOME/.m2/settings.xml**. from the local-maven-repository the jars get loaded. whenever you install the gem via bundler or rubygems then the jars will vendored inside the gem.

 in case you do not want to vendor your jars during installation, then you can set the environment **export JRUBY\_JARS\_VENDOR=false**. then the installed gem looks exactly like during development.

 in any case the execution of the example.rb file produces the same output. the local development

-    $ ruby -I lib/ -r example -e 1
+    $ jruby -Ilib -r example/bc_info -e 'puts Example.bc_info'

 or via the installed gem

-    $ ruby -r example -e 1
+    $ jruby -r example/bc_info -e 'puts Example.bc_info'

 gives:

     BouncyCastle Security Provider v1.49

-with the environmen **JARS\_HOME** you can control the location of the local maven repository or use the **$HOME/.m2/settings.xml** to setup a custom local repository (the maven way). if you vendor the jars on install then the local maven repository is just a cache for those jars, if you do not vendor the jars, **jar\_dependencies** will use the jars directly from the local repository.
+for mirror or proxy settings either use the settings.xml from the project or from $HOME/.m2/settings.xml and see maven documentions on more details on this and the settings.xml.example of here.